gregferg/passtheconch_pilot/README.md

 ![how_to_play](./docs/HowToPlay.gif)

-Pass the Conch teaches you how to play the best way that one can teach another how to play something.
-By actually playing it.
-The user is put into a game experience so similar to what they would be experiencing, that I literally used the same react components that are rendered when playing the real game.
-Of course when learning how to play, one shouldn't be messing up other user's experiences, so I passed fake states into the components that would update through timeouts (to simulate the other player) and actions preformed by the user.
-I gave the fake player a dialogue to preform with how-to-play text about what's it like to be an AI, hoping it would be entertaining and give more character to Pass The Conch.
+Pass the Conch teaches you how-to-play the best way, by actually playing it!
+The user is put into a game experience so similar to what they would be experiencing, that it utilizes the same react components that are rendered when playing the real game.
+Of course when learning how to play, one shouldn't be messing up other user's experiences, so fake states are passed into the components that through timeouts (to simulate the other player's input) and fake actions preformed by the user.
+I gave the pretend player a dialogue to preform with how-to-play text about what's it like to be an AI, hoping it would be entertaining and give more character to Pass The Conch.

 ### Play the game!